baskaran01/Tic-Tac-Toe-Game-in-C-/README.md

 1. Run the program.
 2. Enter two numbers representing the **row** and **column** (both from 1 to 3).
 3. Player 1 uses **'X'**, Player 2 uses **'O'**.
-4. The game alternates between players for up to 9 moves.
+4. The game alternates turns until someone wins or the match is drawn.
-5. The first to align 3 symbols wins, or the match ends in a draw.
+5. After a match, press y to play again or any other key to exit.

 ---